Welcome to today's edition of the Rush 24-7 podcast.

 Everybody knows who I'm talking about.

-The New Orleans police chief during Hurricane Katrina, Eddie Cumpus, says he unnecessarily heightened people's fears by repeating unconfirmed reports of out-of-control crime in the city during the aftermath of the storm, adding to the confusion caused by the disaster and potentially hampering rescue efforts.
+The New Orleans police chief during Hurricane Katrina, Eddie Compass, says he unnecessarily heightened people's fears by repeating unconfirmed reports of out-of-control crime in the city during the aftermath of the storm, adding to the confusion caused by the disaster and potentially hampering rescue efforts.

-Uh you weren't the only one, buddy.
+Hey, Police Chief Compass, you weren't the only one, buddy.

-The drive by media was doing a hell of a great job in uh reporting a bunch of falsehoods about the disaster from the toxic soup.
+The Drive-By Media was doing a hell of a great job in reporting a bunch of falsehoods about the disaster from the toxic soup that would be the floodwaters to the murders, the rapes, the mayhem inside the Super Bowl and the convention center.

-Mr. Compass says in the spikely documentary, there were reports of rapes and children being raped, and I even got one report that my daughter was raped.
+Mr. Compass says in the Spike Lee documentary, there were reports of rapes and children being raped.

 Mr. Compass resigned from his post as New Orleans police superintendent in September of 2005.

-He said, in hindsight, I guess I heightened people's fears by me being the superintendent of the police reporting these things that were reported to me.
+He said, in hindsight, I guess I heightened people's fears by me being the superintendent of police reporting these things that were reported to me.

-So you got the Lieutenant Governor finally getting it on record that the drive by media reported rampant rumors.
+So you got the Lieutenant Governor finally getting it on record that the Drive-By media reported rampant rumors.

-And let's not forget that these same drive-by media reporters awarded themselves Pulitzers.
+And let's not forget that these same drive-by media reporters awarded themselves Pulitzers for their great work down in New Orleans.

 Now, this from the Los Angeles Times.